Incompatible Filesystem Settings on Host vs. Image

 Note

-There can be more inconsistencies in the area of filesystems which we haven’t listed here.
-In general it’s advisable to build the image in a compatible environment.
-At best the build host distribution is of the same major Linux version than the image target.
-For this purpose KIWI NG provides the so called boxed-plugin.
+There can be more inconsistencies in the area of filesystems that we have not listed here.
+In general, it’s advisable to build the image in a compatible environment.
+At best, the build host distribution is of the same major Linux version as the image target.
+For this purpose, KIWI NG provides the so-called boxed-plugin.
 Further details can be found in Building in a Self-Contained Environment